 Relative Frequency Formula

 The word 'relative' is used to indicate that an event is being considered in relation or in proportion to something else.
 Frequency is a way to measure how often a particular event occurs.
 Relative frequency, on the other hand, is a way to measure how often a particular event occurs against total occurrences.
-Let us learn about the relative frequency formula with few solved examples.

-What Is the Relative Frequency Formula?
+What is the Relative Frequency Formula?

+The relative frequency formula is a statistical tool that is used to calculate the proportion of the occurrence of an event in a sample or population.
 Relative frequency can be defined as the number of times an event occurs divided by the total number of events occurring in a given scenario.

 To calculate the relative frequency two things must be known: